• Home

 It keeps your uploaded material safe and private.
 They can’t even see what you upload, because you are the sole holder of the keys to unlock the material.
 The only downside is that it is a complicated for a new user, as it does have a steep learning curve.

-22. Tesorit – Yet another awesome encrypted Google Drive alternative.
-These guys even had contests with IT hackers to try and get them to break into the encrypted files, yet they all failed.
+22. Tesorit – Yet another outstanding encrypted Google Drive alternative.
+These guys even had contests with IT hackers to try to get them to break into the encrypted files, yet they all failed.

 Also based in Switzerland (starting to feel like I’m just recommending everything Swiss here) so the Feds are far away.